devab2081/Ethical-hacking-learning-daily-log/Day-07/questions.md

-# Questions – Day 7
+### Questions

-- What did I not fully understand today?
+- Why do developers forget input validation?
-- What should I revise again?
+- Are all databases vulnerable to SQL Injection?
-- Interview or thinking questions
+- How can testing detect SQL Injection issues?